DagoDragony/itwiki/dev/Kubernetes.md

 * Ambassador pattern - represent remote service as if it was local
 * Adapter pattern - about standardizing output from the main application container
 * Multinode

+# Cluster nodes
+master nodes components only run on a subset of the Kubernetes cluster, but the node  components run everywhere

+* Kubelet
+* Kube-proxy
+* Container runtime

 Needed packages to install
 ```